Estateguru Review 2024: Failed Expansion with EUR 130M at Risk for Investors!

 Nevertheless, investors should also pay attention to a few security-related issues: For example, there is no deposit insurance for the funds invested on Estateguru, credit defaults can lead to a loss of capital in case of default, and the economic stability of the platform can also have a negative impact on investors.

-In this section I have listed the most important advantages and disadvantages of Estateguru.
+In this section, I have listed the most important advantages and disadvantages of Estateguru.

 Advantages